Skip to content

 Visitor and Location Information

-- Godrevy is a national trust property so if you are a member, bring your card.
+• Godrevy is a national trust property so if you are a member, bring your card as this grants you free parking.
+Otherwise, parking charges are £2 for one hour and up to £8 for the day.

 For more information: https://www.nationaltrust.org.uk/features/godrevy-cornwall

-📸Photography Tip: Try using the rocks as an interesting foreground for a portrait-sized image.
+📸Photography Tip: Try using rocks as an interesting foreground for a portrait-sized image and an interesting composition.
 Also, be careful with your exposure as the sun will shine brightly on the side of the lighthouse compared to the rest of the scene.

 The Afternoon of Day One – Visit the Cornish Seal Sanctuary

-So, when we read about the local seal sanctuary & rescue centre and some of the fantastic works for these gorgeous animals, we decided to spend a few hours there!
+So, when we read about the local seal sanctuary & rescue centre, and some of the fantastic work being done for these gorgeous animals, we decided to spend a few hours there!

 The Cornish Seal Sanctuary is a sanctuary for injured seal pups and is owned by The SEA LIFE Trust and based on the Helford River next to the village of Gweek.